-Team members and customers are not required to wear masks however they are allowed to do so should they choose.
+Team members are required to wear a face mask or shield in store and in offices where physical distancing cannot be maintained.
+The company will provide a face mask to all team members that require one as well as a replacement, when necessary.
+Team members are not required to wear face masks in lunchrooms so long as physical distancing can be maintained.
 Team members have been provided with instruction on how to put on, use, take off and dispose of a mask.
 Please see the attached How to Wear a Mask and Cloth Face Covering Guidance for further instruction.